 New Jersey's Black Bear Hunting Season

-The New Jersey black bear hunting season is held concurrently with the Six-day Firearm Deer Season (in 2012 the dates were December 3 through December 8).
-Participants are required to have a Black Bear Hunting Area Permit for the area(s) they hunt in and a current Firearm or All-around hunting license.
+The New Jersey black bear hunting season is held concurrently with the Six-day Firearm Deer Season (in 2014 the dates are December 8 through December 13).
+Participants are required to have a Black Bear Hunting Area Permit for the area(s) they hunt in and a current Firearm or All-around Hunting License.

 There are four bear hunting areas open to hunting in New Jersey; hunters are restricted to hunt only in the area(s) for which they possess a permit.
-Hunters are limited to one black bear per hunter for the season even if possessing permits for two separate areas.
-There is a limit of two permits per hunter.
+Hunters may possess permits for two separate areas but are limited to one black bear for the season.
+Permits are awarded via a lottery; the lottery application period is September 15 to October 15 each year.
+Leftover and unclaimed permits are then sold at licence agents and online.

-Detailed information about the 2012 season can be found on pages 59-61 in the 2012-13 NJ Hunting and Trapping Digest.
+Detailed information about the 2014 season can be found on pages 60-61 in the 2014-15 Hunting and Trapping Digest.
+The Hunting and Trapping Digest is available in August each year.

 After Harvesting a Bear ó Mandatory Bear Check Requirement

 Properly licensed hunters who harvest a black bear shall immediately complete and affix to the bear the "Black Bear Transportation Tag" from their Black Bear Hunting Permit.
-Information included on the black bear transportation tag shall include: the hunterís name, address, Conservation ID (CID) Number; date and time of kill; nearest road, county and municipality of kill; and the sex of the black bear.
+Information included on the black bear transportation tag shall include: the hunterís name, address, Conservation ID Number (CID#); date and time of kill; nearest road, county and municipality of kill; and the sex of the black bear.

 Successful hunters must take the black bear to a designated check station by 7 p.m. on the day of the kill.
 Hunters shall surrender the black bear transportation tag and will be issued a legal possession seal.